AbdulRaffayQureshi/AbdulRaffayQureshi/README.md

 ### 🔬 About Me

-I'm a Bioinformatics student working at the intersection of computational biology and AI — building predictive models that turn raw genomic and biological data into usable insight.
+Think of a doctor diagnosing an infection by symptoms — I do the same thing, except my patient is a genome and my symptoms are patterns in data.
+I'm a Bioinformatics student who treats biological problems like a detective treats a case: find the anomaly, trace it back to its cause, build a model that catches it next time.
 My foundation spans **bioinformatics software, biostatistics, and biophysics**, backed by solid **Linux** systems skills and a full-stack (**MERN**) development background.
 On top of that, I work with **Generative AI and Machine Learning**, and I'm now pushing further into **Deep Learning** — with the goal of bringing modern DL techniques into bioinformatics workflows that are still dominated by classical methods.

 - 🧬 **Core strength:** bioinformatics pipelines, biostatistics, biophysics — the biological grounding behind the models
 - 🤖 **Applied AI:** ML → GenAI → now Deep Learning, applied directly to genomic and biological datasets